Boris-Em/BEMAnalogClock/README.md

         return 20; // The length of one graduation in every five graduation will be 20.

-        return 20; // The length of one graduation every five will be 20.

         } else {
         return 5; // The length of the rest of the graduations will be 5.
         }